This website is best viewed in

 Poor to fair perceptual and cognitive skills

-All this has been possible only after stem cell therapy.
+All this has been possible only after cell therapy.
 LV'S life has changed for the better.

 Case report 2